Introduction to Celo validator elections and management of groups and votes throughout the process.

 One way to consider the security of a proof-of-stake system is the marginal cost of getting a malicious validator elected.
 In a steady state, assuming the Celo community set the incentives appropriately, a full complement of validators is likely to be elected, which means the attack cost is the cost of acquiring sufficient CELO to receive more votes than the currently elected validator with fewest votes, and thereby supplant it.

-As such, the objective of Celo’s validator elections differs from real-world elections: they aim to translate voter preferences into representation while promoting decentralization and creating a moat around existing, well-performing elected validators.
+The objective of Celo’s validator elections differs from real-world elections: they aim to translate voter preferences into representation while promoting decentralization and creating a moat around existing, well-performing elected validators.
 Two design choices influence this: a limit on the maximum number of member validator that a group can list, and a voting cap on the number of votes that any one group can receive.

 Since voting for a group can cause only the group’s member validators to get elected, and no more, votes in excess of the number needed to achieve that are unproductive in the sense that they do not raise the number of votes needed to get the least-voted-for validator elected.
 This would translate into a lower cost for a malicious actor to acquire enough CELO to supplant that validator.
 This is particularly true because the protocol limits the maximum number of members in a group, to promote decentralization.